makrai/notes/ravin00-polysem.md

 * This term requires a two-step explanation
 * Troponyms are
-  verb hyponyms, that refer to specific manners of performing ... other verbs e.g. stammer, babble, whisper, and shout, are troponyms of talking
+  verb hyponyms, that refer to specific manners of performing other verbs eg _stammer, babble, whisper_, and _shout_, are troponyms of _talk_
-* Autotroponymy ... verbs linked by this relation share the same form e.g. The children behaved / The children behaved well
+* Autotroponymy verbs linked by this relation share the same form eg The children behaved / The children behaved well